m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 Therefore, function composition is an important part of functional programming, because it allows us to compose complex software out of simple functions.
-Because both, Go and JavaScript, support higher-order functions, the same differences, mentioned in the higher-order functions section, are applicable to function composition.
+Because both, Go and JavaScript, have support for higher-order functions, the differences, mentioned in the higher-order functions section, are also applicable to function composition.

 ### Pure functions

 Pure functions are functions that have no side effects and no hidden inner state.
 This means, a function, given the same input, always produces the same output.
 To achieve this, a pure function uses only its input and does not use or mutate the internal state.
-This property of pure functions gives us referential transparency.
-That means it's possible to replace a function with its result without changing the behaviour of a program.
+This property of pure functions is called referential transparency and allows to replace a function with its result without changing the behaviour of a program.

 ```javascript
 const isDigit = codePoint => "0" <= codePoint && codePoint <= "9";